sundeepbassi/supershop_v1/README.md

 Add review/Ratings

-Pagination

 Contact

 ## SEO Reflection, Research and Implementation

 Market research

-On the 22nd of August I conducted some market research with some friends.
+On the 22nd of August I conducted some market research with some Shanti.
 Shanti is a lover of animals amd has a pet dog amd I asked her if she was shopping on the internet what products would she like to buy for her pet.
 Shanti gave me a very comprehensive list of products that she would look for.
 We imagined how Shanti would shop on line and what products would appeal to her and how the process of shopping online would make her feel.

 Accessories would include glow in the dark collars, rope leads, harnesses, muzels, pet bowls.